December train strikes: Everything you need to know

 What is planned?

-Train drivers belonging to Aslef will walk out on the following days:
+Train drivers belonging to Aslef will walk out on the following days on the following train operators:

 - Saturday 2 December: East Midlands Railway and LNER.